What is a contribution margin income statement?

 Converted into a percentage, this leaves the beauty company with a 44% contribution margin on its skincare product.

-Getting this calculation right can be time-consuming and relies on consistent reports for fixed and variable earnings.
-A lot of companies use software to remove the headache.
+Getting this calculation right can be time-consuming and relies on consistent reporting for fixed and variable earnings.
+A lot of companies use financial statement software to remove the headache.

-How do you fill out a contribution margin income statement?
+How to fill out a contribution margin income statement

 Putting together a contribution margin income statement boils down to a few simple steps: